-Use cleansers containing acid or bleach for routine maintenance.
+Ose cleansers containing acid of bleach for foutine maintenance.
 Use wax cleaners, oil-based detergents or sealants to maintain your tile (sealants may be used on grout joints and natural stone).
 Use ammonia (it will discolor grout).
 Use harsh cleaning aids like steel wool pads or scouring pads containing metal.
 Use a cleaning agent that contains color on unglazed ceramic tile or natural stone.
 DO: Test scouring powders on a small area first (not recommended for natural stone).
-Use a sealer on grout joints. П Have any damaged or broken tiles replaced only by a qualified contractor.
+Use a sealer on grout joints.
+Have any damaged or broken tiles replaced only by a qualified contractor